 For instance, your lucky direction may be on the west, but placing your bed there means that the door would be facing the bed.
 Or, you might be struggling to choose between placing the bed under the window or facing the door.

-Scenario 1: Choosing Between Ideal Bed Placements and Placements to Avoid
+Scenario 1: Choosing Between Ideal Bed Placements and Choosing Which Placements to Avoid

-Here’s the scenario.
-When you place your bed in an ideal position based on your Kua number, you are also placing it in a location where you should avoid.
+Here’s the scenario: when you place your bed in an ideal position based on your Kua number, but you also end up positioning it in a location where you should avoid.

-For instance, you want to place the bed on the east, but then you will lose your “command position” where the door is facing the bed.
+For instance, you want to place the bed on the east, but then you will lose your “command position” since the door is facing the bed.

 - The door is facing your bed